Colonial-Dev/deduct/README.md

 ### Control
 - You can add and remove lines or subproofs by hovering over the relevant line and clicking the buttons that appear to the right of the citation field.
 - All insertion actions also have keyboard shortcuts.
 The exact keys vary between platforms; look at `Help` > `Shortcuts` in the menu bar to find yours.
+- `TAB` works like you would expect, including inside the proof UI.
+(Example: while editing a sentence, `TAB` will move the cursor to its citation field.)
 - Whenever you edit a field or remove a line, the proof checker will automatically execute and display its output at the bottom of the window.
   - (Adding a line or subproof does not trigger the checker.)